perhansson/daq/pix-dev/python/epix/README.md

 Instructions on how to start and stop a run with the ePix camera for ESA test beam.

 Step 1.
 Log in to host 172.27.100.29

 Step 2.
-Start the DAQ control
+Start the DAQ expert GUI

 Start a terminal
 $ cd /home/epix/run_software